juri-sinitson/angular-monorepo/README.md

 <!-- TOC --><a name="the-list"></a>
 ## The list
-1. `nx.json.dist` - this file contains the [access token](https://nx.dev/ci/recipes/security/access-tokens) by in key `nxCloudAccessToken` for the nx workspace in the [nx cloud](nx.app/).
+1. `nx.json.dist` - this file contains the [access token](https://nx.dev/ci/recipes/security/access-tokens) in
+    the key `nxCloudAccessToken` for the nx workspace in the [nx cloud](nx.app/).

    > **NOTE!**
    >
-   > You can leave the token empty for this file and add it at some later point.
+   > You can replace the token placeholder with an empty string and optionally add it at some later point.
    Everything should still work fine.
 If you just want to take a closer look to this repo, you most probably even don't need a token now.
    >
    > If you want to see [remote cache](https://nx.dev/ci/features/remote-cache) in action as the case